 A Janissary revolt and a struggle for the throne between Bayezid and Cem, the two sons of Mehmed II, followed his death.
 With the support of Janissaries Bayezid II claimed the throne [8].
 At the beginning of his reign Bayezid II (1481-1512) reversed most of his father’s unpopular policies, then to please his troops and consolidate his authority launched a campaign against Moldavia.
-He was successful, Ottomans captured Akkerman and Kilia in 1484 [2].
+He was successful, and the Ottomans captured Akkerman and Kilia in 1484 [2].

 Bayezid II signed a peace treaty with Hungary in 1503.
 At this time Ottomans were facing another threat in the east.
 Shah İsmail, head of Safavids of Iran, proclaimed that he would make Anatolia part of his empire.
 In 1511 powerful nomadic Turcoman, known as kızılbaş (red head, due to the red head gear they wore), revolted, with support from Shah İsmail, posing a serious threat to the Ottoman rule.
 At this time Bayezid II was aged, ailing and unable to handle the threat.
-Sensing that his end was near, his three sons were engaged in a power struggle.
+Sensing that his end was near, his three sons engaged in a power struggle.
 In the end, the youngest son Selim won the support of the Janissaries and forced his father to abdicate in 1512 [2].

 Selim I (1512-1520) started his reign by eliminating his brothers to secure his claim to the throne.
-Then turned his attention to Safavids.
+He then turned his attention to Safavids.
 He marched against this significant threat and soundly defeated Shah İsmail’s forces at the battle of Çaldıran in 1514 [8].
 Selim’s next target was the other powerful threat: Mamluks.
 In August of 1516 he completely destroyed Mamluk forces near Marj Dabiq, near Aleppo.
 He continued to the south capturing Aleppo, Damascus, and Egypt.
 Probably, the most significant result of this campaign was that he received the title “Servant of Mecca and Medina,” the holy cities of Islam [2].
 Yet another, may be more important, result was his receipt of caliphate from the Abbasid caliph as well as the standard and cloak of the Prophet, becoming caliph and leader and protector of Muslims all over the world [9].
 At the time of his death (1520) the size of the Ottoman Empire was twice the size he inherited.

-Succession of Süleyman I (1520-1566) to the throne was peaceful since he was the only son of Selim.
+The succession of Süleyman I (1520-1566) to the throne was peaceful since he was the only son of Selim.
 His first major victory was the capture of Belgrade in 1521.
-Next year Ottomans conquered Rhodes.
-In 1526 he launched a campaign against Hungary and defeated the Hungarian army at Mohacs and captured the Hungarian capital Buda [3].
+The next year Ottomans conquered Rhodes.
+In 1526 Süleyman I launched a campaign against Hungary and defeated the Hungarian army at Mohacs and captured the Hungarian capital Buda [3].
 Right after this victory, he had to return to İstanbul to deal with several uprisings in Anatolia.
 In 1527 Ferdinand of Austria took Buda.
-A crisis involving Hungarian throne brought Süleyman back to Hungary, recaptured Buda, and laid siege to Vienna, but was not successful.
-The conflict ended in 1533, an agreement was reached with Archduke Ferdinand and the Hungarian king Szapolyai; they would rule their respective territories as Ottoman tributaries [3].
+A crisis involving the Hungarian throne brought Süleyman back to Hungary, where he recaptured Buda, and laid siege to Vienna, but was not successful.
+The conflict ended in 1533 when an agreement was reached with Archduke Ferdinand and the Hungarian king Szapolyai; they would rule their respective territories as Ottoman tributaries [3].